dayview/uxcasestudies/README.md

 # UX Case Studies

-all research methods used from user interviews to usability testing
+All research methods used range from user interviews to usability testing.

-this repository is a collection of ux case studies conducted collectively (with academic colleagues) and personally (in relation to the documents) to explore and improve digital systems that students regularly interact with.
+This repository is a collection of UX case studies conducted both collaboratively (with academic colleagues) and independently.
+These aim to explore and improve digital systems that students regularly interact with.

-each project addresses a real-world problem in usability, accessibility, or functionality of an existing digital platform, especially those affecting students in metro manila.
+Each project addresses a real-world problem in usability, accessibility, or functionality of an existing digital platform, especially those affecting students in Metro Manila.

-these case studies apply multiple ux research methods such as interviews, usability evaluations, and information architecture analysis to propose evidence-based improvements.
+These case studies apply multiple UX research methods, including interviews, usability evaluations, and information architecture analysis, to propose evidence-based improvements.

 ---

-ux research methods used:
+## 🔬 UX Research Methods Used

-user interviews and surveys
+### 🗣️ User Interviews & Surveys
-1. filibus interest interview
+- FiliBus Interest Interview
-2. commute optimization proposal
+- Commute Optimization Proposal

-contextual shadowing
+### 👣 Contextual Shadowing
-1. commute optimization proposal
+- Commute Optimization Proposal

-focus groups
+### 🧑‍🤝‍🧑 Focus Groups
-1. commute optimization proposal
+- Commute Optimization Proposal

-usability evaluation
+### 🧪 Usability Evaluation
-1. student management portal
+- Student Management Portal
-2. animosearch
+- AnimoSearch

-information architecture analysis
+### 🧭 Information Architecture Analysis
-1. commute optimization proposal
+- Commute Optimization Proposal
-2. animosearch
+- AnimoSearch

-persona development & journey mapping
+### 🧍 Persona Development & Journey Mapping
-1. commute optimization proposal
+- Commute Optimization Proposal